openjournals/joss-infra-docs/docs/buffy.md

 # Buffy :: Editorial bot

-Buffy is a service to provide a bot helping scientific journals manage submission reviews.
+Buffy is a service providing a bot for helping scientific journals manage submission reviews.

 It is a Sinatra application that can be configured via a settings YAML file to define commands to listen to and actions to perform in order to automate common editorial tasks.